quasarbright/quasarbright.github.io/p5js/index.md

 ## [Ginchology](https://quasarbright.github.io/p5js/ginchology)
 This randomly generates two ginchulates, which are a consonant sound, a vowel, and finally, an "nch".
 They just sound funny
 ## [Magnetic Pendulum](https://quasarbright.github.io/p5js/magnetic%20pendulum)
-This simulates three magnets on a table with a pendulum hanging a magnetic object above the center.
-Depending on where you release the magnet, you could end up at any of the three magnets.
-Click and drag to release pendulums and see where they end up.